Demystifying JOIN Algorithms

 shows the query plan.

-that queries the hash table with each product.id
+product that queries the hash table with each product.id it finds.

 If you mess with the PostgreSQL query planner really hard 2, you can